 The smell of a new mattress is often unpleasant.
 Off-gassing is the release of Volatile Organic Compounds (VOCs) from materials in the mattress.
 VOCs are chemicals that can cause health problems, including headaches, nausea, and eye irritation.

 Off-gassing is a problem that you will experience with most memory foam mattresses, if you want to avoid it altogether, consider buying an organic mattress made of natural materials.
 In this article, we´ll tell you how to speed up the off-gassing process of your new mattress.

 The process of off-gassing is the release of volatile organic compounds (VOCs) from a product into the surrounding environment.
 It can refer to anything from new furniture and carpets to paint and construction materials.
-In the case of mattresses, off-gassing usually refers to the smell that comes from certain chemicals used in the manufacturing process.
+In the case of mattresses, off-gassing usually refers to the smell of certain chemicals used in manufacturing.

 Your new mattress is made up of different materials, some of which will off-gas more than others.
 The foam used in mattresses is often the culprit, so a memory foam mattress is likely to take a little longer to off-gas than other types.